 Plan to re-enter the workforce, just in case.
 Life is unpredictable, and if your resources run out before the end of your lifetime, you may need to return to work.
 Make sure your résumé is up-to-date, hone skills throughout retirement, and stay in touch with your contacts to make your re-entry easier.

 Planning early and carefully is the key to an enjoyable early retirement, as is the flexibility to adjust course for life’s unexpected events.
 Consult a CFP® professional who can help you properly strategize your retirement and make this dream come true.

-The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
+ABOUT CFP BOARD The mission of Certified Financial Planner Board of Standards, Inc. is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
 The Board of Directors, in furthering CFP Board’s mission, acts on behalf of the public, CFP® professionals and other stakeholders.
 CFP Board owns the certification marks CFP®, Certified Financial Planner™, CFP® (with plaque design) and CFP® (with flame design) in the U.S., which it awards to individuals who successfully complete CFP Board’s initial and ongoing certification requirements.
 CFP Board currently authorizes nearly 73,000 individuals to use these marks in the U.S.

 CONTACT: Jessica Lewis, Communications Specialist P: 202-379-2256 E:email@example.com Twitter: @cfpboardmedia

 ABOUT ROBERT SCHMANSKY, CFP®